TBN-ORG/tbn-contour-authserver/README.md

 # contour-authserver

-`contour-authserver` implements the Envoy [external authorization][4] GRPC protocol (both v2 and v3).
-It can be used for testing Envoy external authorization. `contour-authserver` has two authorization backends that are selected by subcommands.
+`tbn-contour-authserver` implements the Envoy [external authorization][4] GRPC protocol (both v2 and v3).
+It can be used for testing Envoy external authorization. `tbn-contour-authserver` has two authorization backends that are selected by subcommands.

 # testserver